-The Fire and Rescue Services Act 2004 requires every fire and rescue authority to produce an Integrated Risk Management Plan 2017-20 and IRMP Supplement 2019/21 to develop services to respond to those risks and help prevent incidents occurring.
+The Fire and Rescue Services Act 2004 requires every fire and rescue authority to produce an Integrated Risk Management Plan to identify foreseeable risks and develop services to respond to those risks and help

+Supplement 2019/21 meet these obligations.
 The Civil Contingencies Act 2004 also places a legal duty on local emergency responders to carry out assessments on the risks to their area and publish them.
 The Merseyside Community Risk Register identifies the areas of potential risk to the population and infrastructure of Merseyside and the nature of that risk.
-The likelihood of an event occurring has been assessed using historical evidence and projected occurrence data relating to the risk occurring over a five year period at the magnitude reflected within the outcome description.
+The likelihood of an event occurring has been assessed using historical evidence and projected occurrence data relating to the risk occurring over a five-year period at the magnitude reflected within the outcome description.
 The potential impact of such an emergency has been assessed with regard to health, social, economic and environmental effects in accordance with national guidance.